solarte7/NegationAndUncertainty/README.md

 This repository contains a deep learning-based approach for speculation and negation detection from clinical texts written in Spanish.
 Speculation and negation detection is commonly divided into two sub-tasks: <strong>cue identification</strong> and <strong>scope recognition </strong>.
 Cues are words or terms that express negation (e.g, not, nothing, negative) or speculation (e.g., possible, probable, suggest).
 The scope is the text fragment affected by the corresponding cue in a sentence.<br>

 The approach addresses negation and speculation detection as a sequence-labeling task, where each token in a sentence is classified as being part of the cue or the scope.
-This approach recognizes cues and scopes using the <strong>BIO</strong> tagging format.<br>
+This approach recognizes cues and scopes in a single step using the <strong>BIO</strong> tagging format.<br>

 The proposed approach uses two deep learning methods to perform negation and speculation detection from clinical text written in Spanish: BILSTM-CRF and BERT.
  <ul>